-Of course we all know about the Stone Roses love of the Beatles.
+Of course, we all know about the Stone Roses love of the Beatles.
 Jimi Hendrix, and even led Zep but there was plenty of more obscure bands feeding into their teenage heads that were firmly important in their sound.
-This is a top 10 of some of some of the bands, who at any given time played a key part in the formation of the band’s magical sound.
+This is a top 10 of some of the bands, who at any given time played a key part in the formation of the band’s magical sound.

 Slaughter And The Dogs ‘Where have All The Bootboys Gone’

 At the Stone Roses Lyon gig last year a beaming Mani entertained us by playing Slaughter And The Dogs bass lines.
-The Wythenshawe based punk band are one of the great lost bands of the Manchester story and are also a big influence on Johnny Marr, who even took his distinctive spiky mop hair style from Slaughter’s bass player.
+The Wythenshawe based punk band are one of the great lost bands of the Manchester story and are also a big influence on Johnny Marr, who even took his distinctive spiky mop hairstyle from Slaughter’s bass player.

-The Roses were inspired by Slaughter and The Dogs semi success coming from their local area- with the band coming from the biggest housing estate in Europe miles away from the city centre hipsters.
+The Roses were inspired by Slaughter and The Dogs semi-success coming from their local area- with the band coming from the biggest housing estate in Europe miles away from the city centre hipsters.
 Named after Mick Ronson’s Slaughter On Tenth Avenue album and David Bowie’s Diamond Dogs, Slaughter were glam thugs who were already in first gear when punk came along.
 They supported the Sex Pistols at the second classic 1976 Free Trade Hall and their two single ‘Cranked Up Really High’ and ‘Where Have All The Bootboys Gone’ are both punk rock classics and have never dated- they were also once managed ya young Martin Hannett and Ian Brown has memories of seeing them in the streets and being impressed by their tough image and the fact that they even had a band and recalls a demo tape handed to a mate of his dads.